crispinprojects/talkcalendar/README.md

 ## License

-Talk Calendar is licensed under LGPL v2.1.
+Talking Calendar is licensed under LGPL v2.1.
 GTK is released under the terms of the LGPL v2.1 license.

 ## Project Status